-The NOAA B-WET Program is an environmental education program that promotes locally relevant, authentic experiential learning focused on K–12 audiences.
+The NOAA B-WET program is an environmental education program that promotes locally relevant, authentic experiential learning focused on K–12 students and educators.
 B-WET funding is provided through competitive grants that promote Meaningful Watershed Educational Experiences (MWEEs).
 MWEEs are multi-stage activities that include learning both outdoors and in the classroom, and aim to increase the environmental literacy of all participants.
 These activities leverage local STEM assets and STEM professionals.
 NOAA funding is provided to support student investigation of environmental topics and related professional development for educators.
 Students identify actions to address these issues and understand the value of those actions.

-B-WET currently serves seven regions of the country: parts of California, Chesapeake Bay, Great Lakes, Gulf of Mexico, Hawaii, New England, and the Pacific Northwest.
-This regional implementation allows B-WET programs to support grantee capacity building and respond to local education and environmental priorities.
+B-WET serves seven regions of the country: parts of California, Chesapeake Bay, Great Lakes, Gulf of Mexico, Hawaii, New England, and the Pacific Northwest.
+This regional approach allows the B-WET program to support grantee capacity building and respond to local education and environmental priorities.

-- B-WET funded 134 institutions bringing locally relevant, authentic experiential environmental learning to K-12 audiences, supported by local STEM assets and STEM professionals and impacting a total of 27 states and the District of Columbia.
+- B-WET supported 159 institutions bringing locally relevant, authentic experiential environmental learning to K-12 audiences, supported by local STEM assets and STEM professionals and impacting a total of 25 states.

 - Approximately 2,500 educators received professional development to enhance their skills and confidence in using environmental education and MWEEs to address multiple subjects’ curriculum standards and local education agency initiatives.